deltachat/playground/talks/2019_openpgpsummit/delta.rst

 - API design driven by Delta Chat/Autocrypt

-- No trust, key management or storage
+- No trust or key management or storage

 ----